2023 Best Value Natural Resources Conservation Master's Degree Schools in the Far Western US Region

 USFCA graduate students pay an average of $27,250 in tuition and fees each year.

 You’ll join some of the best and brightest minds around you if you attend University of California - Santa Barbara.
 The school came in at #5 on this year’s Best Value Natural Resources Conservation Master’s Degree Schools in the Far Western US Region list.
-UCSB is a very large public school located in the suburb of Santa Barbara.
+UCSB is a fairly large public school located in the suburb of Santa Barbara.

 Read full report on Natural Resources Conservation at University of California - Santa Barbara

-University of Nevada - Reno did quite well in this year’s ranking of the best places for natural resources conservation students to get a master’s degree.
-It came in at #7 on the list.
-Located in the large city of Reno, UNR is a public school with a very large student population.
+With a ranking of #7, University of Nevada - Reno did quite well on this year’s best value schools for natural resources conservation students working on their master’s degree.
+Located in the city of Reno, UNR is a public college with a very large student population.

-Out-of-state tuition fees for graduate students at UNR are $22,380 per year.
+The average tuition and fees for an out-of-state graduate students at UNR are $22,380 a year.

 Read full report on Natural Resources Conservation at University of Nevada - Reno

-California Polytechnic State University - San Luis Obispo landed the #8 spot in the 2023 rankings for the best value master’s degree natural resources conservation programs.
-Cal Poly San Luis Obispo is a very large public school located in the suburb of San Luis Obispo.
+With a ranking of #8, California Polytechnic State University - San Luis Obispo did quite well on this year’s best value schools for natural resources conservation students working on their master’s degree.
+Cal Poly San Luis Obispo is a fairly large public school located in the suburb of San Luis Obispo.

-University of California - Irvine came in at #9 in this year’s edition of the Best Value Natural Resources Conservation Master’s Degree Schools in the Far Western US Region ranking.
-UC Irvine is a very large public school located in the city of Irvine.
+University of California - Irvine landed the #9 spot in the 2023 rankings for the best value master’s degree natural resources conservation programs.
+UC Irvine is a very large public school located in the large city of Irvine.

 Full Natural Resources Conservation at University of California - Irvine Report